alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-does-looking-at-women-invalidate-wudu.md

 layout: post
 publisher: alsalafiyyah@icloud.com
 title: "Does looking at women with or without lust invalidate Wudu’ (ablution)?"
+date: 2019-09-01
 hijri: Muharram 02, 1441 AH
-source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 10552-1"
+source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 10552, question 1"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
-excerpt: "Does looking at women with or without lust invalidate Wudu’ (ablution)?"
+excerpt: "Ablution is not invalidated just by looking at women, with or without lust."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz